Subaru-PFS/pfs_obsproc_planning_tools/README.md

 ### `ics_cobraCharmer`
 We use the commit `1af21d85a0af309cc57c939b78d625e884ece404` to be consistent with other packages.
 We hope that the other ics packages become consistent at some point.
 Also, it appears that the package needs to be installed as editable.
+Special treatment can be found in `__init__.py`.

 ### `ics_fpsActor`
 We use the branch `u/monodera/tweak_sdss3tools_dep` to avoid `sdss3tools` dependency.
 It shouldn't be difficult to be merged into master.
 We should discuss with the developer of `ics_fpsActor`.
 It appears that the package needs to be installed as editable.